etgins/EE046211_Deep_Learning_HW/README.md

 # 046211_Deep_Learning
-HW and assignments as part of Deep Learning course @ Technion \n In collaboration with Alon Nemirovsky
+HW and assignments as part of Deep Learning course @ Technion
+In collaboration with Alon Nemirovsky